Planning a basement or basement conversion and need some basement ideas?

 A home office could pretty much fit anywhere in the house but they make a really cool addition if you build your basement to extend under your rear garden.

-With this scenario you can create a link to the outside with your office or study which makes it an inspiring place to work.
+With this scenario you can create a link to the outside world with your office or study which makes it an inspiring place to work.

 The goal for any home office/study is to create an efficient work area where everything that is needed is within touching distance.